azat-co/practicalnode/chapter5/chapter5.md

 If you prefer to store data somewhere else rather than `/data/db`, then you can do it.
 Just specify your custom path using the `--dbpath` option to `mongod` (the main MongoDB service) when you launch your database instance (server).

-If some of these steps weren't enough, then another interpretation of the installation instructions for MongoDB on various OSs is available at MongoDB.org, "[Install MongoDB on OS X](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x)" (<http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x>).
+If some of these steps weren't enough, then another interpretation of the installation instructions for MongoDB on various OSes is available at MongoDB.org, "[Install MongoDB on OS X](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x)" (<http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x>).
 Windows users can read a good walk-through article titled "[Installing MongoDB](http://www.tuanleaded.com/blog/2011/10/installing-mongodb)" (<http://www.tuanleaded.com/blog/2011/10/installing-mongodb>).

 # How to Run the Mongo Server